English settlement of Belize: English settlement

-Mayan revolt
+Maya revolt

-The 1638 Tipu rebellion against Bacalar, possibly (indirectly) aided by piratical raids of coastal and riverine Mayan hamlets in that district, is thought to have significantly eroded Spanish dominion and presence in Bacalar's waters.
+The 1638 Tipu rebellion against Bacalar, possibly (indirectly) aided by piratical raids of coastal and riverine Maya hamlets in that district, is thought to have significantly eroded Spanish dominion and presence in Bacalar's waters.

 Incident

 In tradition

 Belize is traditionally held to have been among the first English settlements in the Bay of Honduras, along with Roatan.
 It is commonly thought to have been settled by Peter Wallace and his crew of 80 buccaneers, aboard the Swallow, in 1638.
 No records of this landing have been discovered, however, and it is commonly thought that none are extant, or that the story is apocryphal.

 In scholarship

 The traditional story of the English settlement of Belize is the most commonly given account in scholarly literature, though historians often qualify it, given the lack of primary sources.
 A variety of competing accounts have been proffered since the 18th century, none of which have gained widespread scholarly favour.
 Despite this, most scholarly accounts seem to favour a second- or third-quarter-of-the-17th century date, with responsibility attributed to pirate's-haven-seeking, logwood-seeking, or shipwrecked buccaneers.